-- Bonds and certain pooled investment vehicles which are traded on an active market are included at the quoted price, which is normally the bid price. - Unitised pooled investment vehicles which are not traded on an active market but where the manager is able to demonstrate that they are priced daily, weekly or at each month end, and are actually traded on substantially all pricing days are included at the last price provided by the manager at or before the year end. - The value of bonds and pooled investment vehicles which are unquoted or not actively traded on a quoted market is estimated by the Trustee.
+- Bonds and certain pooled investment vehicles which are traded on an active market are included at the quoted price, which is normally the bid price. - Unitised pooled investment vehicles which are not traded on an active market but where the manager is able to demonstrate that they are priced daily, weekly or at each month end, and are actually traded on substantially all pricing days are included at the last price provided by the manager at or before the year end. - The value of other bonds and pooled investment vehicles which are unquoted or not actively traded on a quoted market is estimated by the Trustee.
 Where the value of a pooled investment vehicle is primarily driven by the fair value of its underlying assets, the net asset value advised by the fund manager is normally considered a suitable approximation to fair value unless there are restrictions or other factors which prevent realisation at that value, in which case adjustment is made. - Swaps are valued at the net present value of future cash flows arising therefrom. - The value of AVCs and other investment balances which are unquoted or not actively traded on a quoted market is driven by the fair value of its underlying assets as advised by the asset managers.
-Where there are restrictions or other factors which prevent realisation at the fair value an adjustment is made to the value of the asset.
+Where there are restrictions or other factors which prevent realisation at the fair value an adjustment is made to the value of the asset - The Scheme recognises assets delivered under repurchase agreements to reflect its ongoing interest in those securities.
+Cash received from repurchase agreements is recognised as an investment asset and an investment liability is recognised for the value of the repurchase obligation including accrued interest.